09 June 1900

-- In 1894, Birsa declared his declaration against the British and the Dikus (outsiders) and thus began the Munda Ulgulan.
+- In 1894, Birsa announced his declaration against the British and the Dikus (outsiders) and thus began the Munda Ulgulan.
 This is a very important rebellion of the tribal people among the various uprisings of the tribals and peasants in India in the 19th century.

 - Birsa also started his own religion and proclaimed he was god’s messenger.
 Many Mundas, Kharias and Oraons accepted him as their leader.
 Many other Hindus and Muslims also flocked to see the new leader of the masses.

 - Birsa advocated the tribal people to shun the missionaries and revert to their traditional ways.
 He also asked people not to pay taxes.

 - He was arrested in 1895 and released after two years.
 In 1899, he resumed his armed struggle along with the people.
 He razed police stations, government property, churches and houses of Zamindars.